 And in the age of smartphones and social media, wedding memories are no longer captured solely by the professional photographer on the ground.
 Every guest can now participate in your wedding album using the Shared Gallery app.
 Guests can tag each other and comment on any media in the gallery and react with emojis and gifs.
 This way, you’ll have all your amazing memories stored in one place.

-Some other must-have elements for your wedding website include:
+Some other must-have elements for this type of website include:

 You and your partner’s love story